Conservation – in research, outreach, and action – is one of our primary goals.

 Sharing the wisdom of conservation mentors

-The award-winning documentary, Listening to a Sense of Place, features Bill Proctor, a local elder and mentor to generations of Salmon Coaster scholars, as he shares his vast knowledge about how to understand and exercise care for place.
+The award-winning documentary, Listening to a Sense of Place, features Bill Proctor, a local pioneer and mentor to generations of Salmon Coaster scholars, as he shares his vast knowledge about how to understand and exercise care for place.
 The film and its associated research have reached beyond academia through film, radio and art installations.
-The work is featured widely, such as on CBC Living Out Loud – the End of the Line, as well as with the Western Front, one of Canada’s leading artist-run-centers for contemporary art and new music.
+To learn why this work has such an impact listen to conversations with Billy Proctor and view the short film.

-While remaining an independent research facility, we host researchers from the Universities of Victoria, British Columbia, Alberta, and Toronto and Simon Fraser University, among others.
+While remaining an independent research facility, we host researchers from the Universities of Victoria, British Columbia, Alberta, Toronto and Simon Fraser, among others.
 We collaborate with organizations including the Hakai Institute, Ocean’s Initiative, Marine Education and Research Society, Canadian Sablefish Association, Pacific Salmon Foundation, Mainland Enhancement of Salmonid Species Society, and Fisheries and Oceans Canada.

 We also value and work with local stakeholders, such as local marinas and tourism ventures, and local Musgamagw Dzawada’enuxw nations.
 Visit our Partners and Friends page to learn more.